henriksenjoakim/KSP-Wildfire/README.md

 [Igniting events] A part may catch fire when:

 - ...the temperature of a part reaches 70+%.
-- ...a part is on fire connected parts.
+- ...a connected part is on fire.
-- ...a part collides with another object and rotates the joint out of its original position.
+- ...a part collides with another object and rotates its original position.
 - ...a connected part explodes.
-- ...a part takes exhaust from an engine.
+- ...a part takes exhaust damage from an engine.
 - ...a part flexes too much in relation to its connected part.
 I.e. Wobbliness, bending (NEW in 0.1.3).

 Whether or not a part will catch fire at either event mentioned above is dependent on type of part and its contents.
 At its current state it takes into consider [Risk factors]: